 If you do take a shuttle boat, andÂ your big bag is heavy (like mine) take it off.
 You’ll need to use a ladder to get onto the ferry and it can be a bit choppy, so keep your smaller bag with you and pass your bigger bags up/down to the guys on deck or on the small boat.
 There will be people passing stuff up and down around you and sometimes people trying to climb around you too.
 It’s not very pleasant but keep calm and you’ll get on eventually!
 TIA!

-You can catch a ride with some of the private boats, but just be aware that they will want paying.
-It won’t be a lot but agree the price beforehand so they don’t try and rip you off.
+You can catch a ride with some of the private boats, but just be aware that they will want you to pay.
+It won’t be a lot but agree on the price beforehand so they don’t try and rip you off.